Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 What is an infrastructure architect?

-An infrastructure architect is much like a technical architect but with a focus on a corporate on-premises server or cloud systems employed by an organization.
-This means that an infrastructure specialist helps grow and maintain the production side of a corporate software ecosystem, rather than software development itself.
-These specialists oversee the existing IT systems and networks, and explore and integrate new ones, making sure that they meet all requirements in regard to resilience, security, performance, availability, etc.
+An infrastructure architect is much like a technical architect but focuses on a corporate on-premises server or cloud systems employed by an organization.
+An infrastructure specialist helps grow and maintain the production side of a corporate software ecosystem rather than software development itself.
+These specialists oversee the existing IT systems and networks and explore and integrate new ones, ensuring all standards regarding resilience, security, performance, availability, etc.

 Ultimately, technical architects define how the software must be engineered, while infrastructure architects make sure that this software is successfully deployed and operates well.
 And yet, a technical architect may be responsible for infrastructure as well.
 So, the lines between these two roles are blurred.

-Well-built solution architecture helps teams develop the product on time and on budget and ensures that it solves the problem it was designed to solve.
-So, what tasks does solution architecture actually carry out?
+Well-built solution architecture helps teams develop the product on time and within budget and ensures that it solves the problem it was designed to address.
+So, what are the main processes supervised by the solution architect?

 Matching solutions with the corporate environment

 Usually, companies already have operating systems, an information context, and integration requirements.
-The solution architecture helps ensure that a new system will fit the existing enterprise environment.
-To perform this task, a solution architect has to understand how all parts of the business model work together including processes, operating systems, and application architectures.
-Understanding these aspects, they will be able to design a specific solution that fits the environment best.
+The solution architecture helps ensure a new system fits the existing enterprise environment.
+To perform this task, a solution architect must know how all parts of the business model work together, including processes, operating systems, and application architectures.
+Understanding these aspects, they can design a solution that best fits the environment.

 Meeting the requirements of all stakeholders

-One of the most important challenges of software product development is meeting the stakeholders’ requirements.
-Usually, a product has a number of stakeholders that are both technical and non-technical specialists.
-Solution architecture’s aim is to ensure that all their requirements are taken into account.
+One of the most critical challenges of software product development is meeting the stakeholders’ requirements.
+Usually, a product has a number of stakeholders, both technical and non-technical specialists.
+Solution architecture aims to ensure that all their requirements are taken into account.
 Stakeholders have to be regularly informed about product development processes, costs, and budgeting.
-These tasks are usually done by a solution architect who translates technical project details into a language that management and non-technical stakeholders can understand.
+A solution architect usually does these tasks, translating technical project details into a language that management and non-technical stakeholders can understand.

 Accounting for project constraints

-Each project has its limitations usually referred to as constraints.
+Each project has its limitations, which are usually referred to as constraints.
 These include:

 For instance, a product is built with technologies that must suit the requirements of its particular modules.
 Project scope is a part of software documentation that defines specific goals, tasks, features, and functions.
 All projects also have an allocated budget.

-While these aspects are constraints in themselves, each of them has its own limitations.
-The solution architect must understand all these constraints, compare them, and then make a number of technological and managerial decisions to reconcile these restrictions with project goals.
+While these aspects are constraints in themselves, each has its limitations.
+The solution architect must understand all these constraints, compare them, and then make technological and managerial decisions to reconcile these restrictions with project goals.

 Selecting the project technology stack

 A vital part of creating solution architecture is the selection of technologies for product development.
 The technical architecture strategy will directly depend on the chosen technology stack.
 There are a lot of different practices associated with platforms, programming languages, and tools.
-The solution architecture function here is to find which of them will be the most suitable for a particular project.
+The solution architecture function here is to find the most suitable for a particular project.
 It’s not an ordinary task requiring technology assessment and comparison.

 Compliance with non-functional requirements

-All software projects have to meet a number of non-functional requirements that describe the characteristics of the system.
+All software projects must meet non-functional requirements describing the system's characteristics.
 These are also known as quality attributes.
-While the exact list of non-functional requirements depends on the complexity of each individual product, the most common of them are security, performance, maintainability, scalability, usability, and reliability of a product.
+While the exact list of non-functional requirements depends on the complexity of each product, the most common ones are security, performance, maintainability, scalability, usability, and reliability.
 The solution architect’s role is to analyze all non-functional requirements and ensure that further product engineering will meet them.

-After developing a strategic technical vision of the product, the solution architect is involved in estimating the budget and presenting it to the stakeholders.
-Once everything is agreed upon, he or she monitors the process of development and keeps stakeholders informed about the progress.
+The product of a solution architect’s job is the set of technological solutions and their implementation strategy.
+After developing a strategic technical vision of the product, the solution architect estimates the budget and presents it to the stakeholders.
+Once everything is agreed upon, they monitor the development process and keep stakeholders informed about the progress.

 A solution architect’s responsibilities directly derive from processes in practice: